 We are witnessing stupendously effective stage design - a scenic work as cunning as it is clever, where the fairytale becomes modern and the irony is clear behind the amusement on the surface.

 Barbara de Limburg designs for both theatre and opera, creating sets with great style, imagination and visual beauty.
 Born in Brussels, she studied set design at La Cambre, Ecole Nationale Supérieure des Arts Visuels, graduating in 1996.
 Initially, she worked mainly in theatre and in dance before expanding into opera.

-Barbara enjoys a collaboration with director Laurent Pelly; current and recent projects include La Voyage Dans la Lune for L’opéra Comique in Paris (2020), Falstaff for Teatro Real Madrid (2019), Massenet’s Cendrillon for the Lyric Opera of Chicago (2019), Rimsky-Korsakov’s Le Coq d’Or for La Monnaie / De Munt (2016) Teatro Real Madrid (2017) Opéra national de Lorraine (2017), also winner of the Prix de l'Europe Francophone awarded by L’Association Professionnelle de la Critique, and Berlioz’s Béatrice et Bénedict for the 2016 Glyndebourne Festival.
+Barbara enjoys a collaboration with director Laurent Pelly; current and recent projects include La Voyage Dans la Lune for L’opéra Comique in Paris, Falstaff for Teatro Real Madrid/Opéra national de Bordeaux/La Monnaie/de Munt/Nikikai Opera Foundation, Massenet’s Cendrillon for the Metropolitan Opera (new holiday version), Rimsky-Korsakov’s Le Coq d’Or for La Monnaie/de Munt/Teatro Real Madrid/Opéra national de Lorraine and Berlioz’s Béatrice et Bénedict and L'enfant et les sortilèges for the Glyndebourne Festival.

 News and Articles